A Christmas story in two parts for your seasonal edification. The second part to follow over the next few days. I hope you enjoy.

 “Yeah.
 No hassle.”

 The two men quickly checked themselves in the mirrors available to them.
 A fingernail between the teeth, a lick of saliva transferred from fingers to hair, grimy stubble and lip corners wiped to unknown points along the chin and jaw.
-They got out of the van and walked purposefully round the back and stopped momentarily as they looked cautiously around.
-Satisfied of their secrecy they lifted the back door and quickly grabbed a hession sack and some wire without pausing to look at the anxious eyes that stared fearfully from the depths of the van.
+They got out of the van and walked purposefully round the back, stopping momentarily as they looked cautiously around.
+Satisfied of their secrecy, they lifted the back door and quickly grabbed a hession sack and some wire without pausing to look at the anxious eyes that stared fearfully from the depths of the van.
 The door closed, they made their way to the first door and rapped the knocker cheerfully.

 The door opened and a portly old woman who smelled of sherry and butterscotch stepped to the threshold.
 She had to lean back to fully take in the two strangers before her.
 Her nose wrinkled in distaste and she suddenly called over her right shoulder back into the house.